gravityview/book/Lesson 7/index.md

 #### 2. Sort by field

 This option lets you choose which Field will be used to sort Entries on the Multiple Entries page.
-By default, Entries will be sorted by the first Field listed.
+By default, Entries will be sorted by the date they were created.

 #### 3. Sort direction